How to Deal With Broken Luggage

 Luggage doesn’t last forever, but it can have the annoying habit of breaking when you’re right in the middle of a trip.
 It’s frustrating and normally happens at the worst possible moment.

-Sometimes it’s just the suitcase giving up, or sometimes it gets damaged during a flight.
+Sometimes it’s just the suitcase giving up the ghost after a long, hard life, or sometimes it gets damaged during a flight.
 If that’s the case, you can claim compensation from your airline or insurer.

-Before you throw the whole suitcase away in anger and head out to buy a new one—with negative connotations for both your bank balance and the environment— you may want to consider some ways to salvage the situation.
+Before you throw the whole suitcase away in anger and head out to buy a new one—with negative implications for both your bank balance and the environment— you may want to consider ways to salvage the situation and keep your bag going for a little longer, or give it an entirely new lease of life.

-Whether you can fix the problem or not will depend on what’s gone wrong.
+Whether you can fix the problem or not will depend on what’s gone wrong with the bag.

-Some of these fixes are semi-permanent; some will just tide you over for long enough to get you home so you have time to think more carefully about your replacement purchase.
+Some of these fixes are semi-permanent and will help extend the life of your bag, but some will just tide you over for long enough to get you home so you have time to think more carefully about your replacement purchase.

 Read on for my handy guide to dealing with your broken luggage, depending on the specific problem you’re experiencing.

-A suitcase is pretty much useless if the zipper gives up.
-Thankfully, there are plenty of little hacks you can use to fix it, whether the zipper is stuck, the teeth won’t close, or the pull has broken off.
+A suitcase is pretty much useless if its zipper gives up.
+Thankfully, there are plenty of little hacks you can use to fix it, whether the zipper is stuck, the teeth won’t close, or the pull has broken clean off.

 Check out this Life Hacker article for an easy-to-follow guide.
-It focuses on problems with clothes, but the DIY fixes work wonderfully for suitcase zips too, such as using a graphite pencil as a lubricant for the zip or replacing a pull with a paperclip.
+It focuses on problems with clothes, but the DIY fixes work wonderfully for suitcase zips too.
+It includes handy ideas such as using a graphite pencil as a lubricant for the zip or replacing a pull with a paperclip.

-If the two sides won’t knit together, you’ll probably find that one tooth is bent, which can be put back in place with a pair of pliers.
+If the two sides won’t knit together, you’ll probably find that one tooth is bent, which can be eased back into place with a pair of pliers.

-You can always buy entirely new zips and attempt to attach them to your bag if you’re handy with a needle and thread, but if the situation calls for that then I’d recommended botching it up, for example using straps to close your bag, until you can get home and get the help of a professional.
+You can always buy entirely new zips and attempt to attach them to your bag if you’re handy with a needle and thread.
+However, if the situation really calls for that kind of drastic measure then unless you’re very confident in your fixing abilities I’d recommended botching it up until you can get home and get the help of a professional.

-Telescoping handles are great, but they often get stuck or bent.
-If your handle is stuck, try lubricant like an oil to give it a helping hand.
+Telescoping handles are great, but they often get stuck or bent, even when your bag is still relatively new.
+If your handle is stuck, try using lubricant like an oil to give it a helping hand.

-The fact that these handles bend easily often means that they can be hammered back into place easily.
+The fact that these handles bend easily often means that they can be hammered back into place easily, too.
 You don’t need a hammer, any hard object will do.

 If the release mechanism stops working, make sure you give it a good clean before deciding that a new handle is necessary.